 As some of you may know I do love (and am pretty damn good) at research.
 This Berlin trip was no exception.
 I knew we were staying away from the usual tourist spots- so I wanted to see what was around our area.

 One of the best things in Moabit is the Markthalle, and the AMAZING all you can eat Brunch that is on offer there.

-From on-demand freshly cooked bacon, eggs and sausages, to cured meats, smoked salmon, salads, cheeses, fruit, yogurts- basically loads.
-There’s also things like potato gratin and fish and chips- all included.
+From on-demand freshly cooked bacon, eggs and sausages, to cured meats, smoked salmon, salads, cheeses, fruit, yoghurts- basically loads.
+There are also things like potato gratin and fish and chips- all included.
 And you can keep going until you are full.

 I was too busy stuffing my face to take any photos of the food but what also was so lovely about this Brunch venue is the sense of community here.
 You could see local Berliners enjoying time with their friends and family.
 A large central group even broke into song at one point.

 I honestly think we were the only tourists there, which in a city like Berlin is a rare occurrence.

 If you want great food, really great food, to set you up for the whole day ahead and to see and feel the Berlin behind the tourism and the “hipsters” then go here.
 Please!
 You won’t regret it.
 We thought we’d be stopping for about an hour but in fact spent three hours here.
 We loved it.